atloykenji/sinhalafontchanger/README.md

 # SinhalaFontChanger
-Fix Ugly looking sinhala fonts in debian based linux distros and Fedora
+Fix Ugly looking sinhala fonts in most linux distros

 ### Usage
 download and extract the zip into home folder